-6.1 Coordinate and cooperate with local, state and national historic and cultural preservation organizations and the Snoqualmie Tribe in order to promote historic and cultural preservation and interpretation within the City.

-a.
-Develop an interpretive kiosk or signs for key sites, including South Fork area, old Tanner Mill site, Tollgate Farm, Meadowbrook Farm, and other points of scenic and historic interest in order to enhance visitor experience and promote the City's built and natural history.

-b.
-Support the location of the Snoqualmie Valley Historical Museum within a City park or other City property as an appropriate use of the park site and a beneficial location for both the Museum and the residents of North Bend.

-6.2 Work with the Snoqualmie Tribe to preserve and promote interpretation of significant cultural and historic sites and acknowledge the importance of Tribal history as an important part of the Snoqualmie Valley's history.
-Consult with the Tribe on any interpretive signage or messaging relating to Tribal history or culture.

-6.3 Promote a mutually supportive relationship between historic and cultural preservation and economic development as appropriate.

-6.4 Incorporate the preservation of sites and structures of historic, cultural, and archeological significance as a part of the aesthetic and environmental consideration in site design and subdivision plan reviews.
+- 6.1 Coordinate and cooperate with local, state and national historic and cultural preservation organizations and the Snoqualmie Tribe in order to promote historic and cultural preservation and interpretation within the City. - a.
+Develop an interpretive kiosk or signs for key sites, including South Fork area, old Tanner Mill site, Tollgate Farm, Meadowbrook Farm, and other points of scenic and historic interest in order to enhance visitor experience and promote the City's built and natural history. - b.
+Support the location of the Snoqualmie Valley Historical Museum within a City park or other City property as an appropriate use of the park site and a beneficial location for both the Museum and the residents of North Bend. - 6.2 Work with the Snoqualmie Tribe to preserve significant cultural and historic sites. - 6.3 Promote a mutually supportive relationship between historic and cultural preservation and economic development. - 6.4 Incorporate the preservation of sites and structures of historic, cultural, and archeological significance as a part of the aesthetic and environmental consideration in site design and subdivision plan reviews.